muhd-umer/comyx/research/README.md

 Collection of research conducted using Comyx.

-_Please note that some submodules may be private and are work in progress despite being listed here._
+_Please note that some modules are private and are thus not included in this repository._